Grayscale image of a robotic arm in a clean, modern environment.

 It helps in:

-The clinical peer review helps in maintaining the standards and reliability of healthcare.
+The clinical peer review helps maintain the standards and reliability of healthcare.
 It encourages accountability and ongoing improvement in healthcare standards.
 It also boosts consistency and the sharing of best practices among medical professionals.
 Beyond healthcare, it also plays a pivotal role in other sectors, like insurance and legal.

 These reviews help insurers: